 Purpose & Timing

-Why is new land needed?
+UPDATED - Why is new land needed?

-Bexley School facilities have an average age of 84, with one school over 100 years old.
-Our facilities have served us well for decades due to the schools’ dedication to maintenance and upkeep.
+Bexley School facilities have an average age of 84, with one school building over 100 years old.
+Our facilities have served us well for decades due to the district’s dedication to maintenance and upkeep.
 However, we believe that it is not good stewardship to continue on a path of spending to simply maintain our buildings.
 During our Strategic Plan development, our residents expressed a strong desire to upgrade and possibly expand our academic facilities and improve our athletic venues.
 The Strategic Plan specifically charged the district with finding new land for purchase or lease.

 We had an urgency to act on the purchase when the land was available for sale due to the rarity of this amount of space and its proximity to the district.
 Because of the district’s foresight in saving Permanent Improvement (PI) funds approved by voters in 2016, the board is able to purchase the land without requesting additional funds from voters to do so.

-Why is this important to do now?
+UPDATED - Why is this important to do now?

-Our community-informed Strategic Plan charges us with exploring alternative facilities and buildings through partnerships, grants, leases, and purchasing opportunities.
 We have worked hard to develop local partnerships and lease agreements, talked with local leaders and developers, and considered the possibility of every land option identified, including land owned by Capital University, the current Africentric High School site, and others.

 The district has partnered with the Jewish Community Center (JCC), and we appreciate its leaders’ willingness to help the district find land solutions in the past.
 The school district has considered long-term leases for practice or event fields with the JCC, Capital University, and St. Catharine’s Church, as well as with Columbus Parks and Recreation for land in the Clowson Field area.
+We hope to continue our partnerships until the new complex is fully developed.

-With this opportunity, the board concluded that our district would be best served by owning the land on which it would develop rather than spending millions of dollars to develop venues on property we do not own.
+With this opportunity, we concluded that our district would be best served by owning the land on which it would develop rather than spending millions of dollars to develop venues on property we do not own.
 The purchase now permits us to achieve facilities improvement goals within our current planning process.

 Project Details & Process

-What is Bexley Schools doing on Cassady Avenue?
+UPDATED - What is Bexley Schools doing on Cassady Avenue?

 Why was this not discussed publicly until the agreement was signed?